navidrome/navidrome/API_COMPATIBILITY.md

 * Right now, Navidrome only works with a single Music Library (Music Folder)
 * Navidrome does not mark songs as played by calls to `stream`, only when `scrobble` is called with `submission=true`
-* Next features to be implemented: Playlists (WIP), MultiUser (WIP), Jukebox, Sharing, Podcasts, Bookmarks, Internet Radio.
+* Next features to be implemented: Last.FM integration, Jukebox, Sharing, Bookmarks, Podcasts, Internet Radio.

 Navidrome is actively being tested with:
 [DSub](http://www.subsonic.org/pages/apps.jsp#dsub),